 Humility is an admirable quality – but it’s unlikely to win you or your team many prizes.
 So how do you decide if the content strategy work you’re doing is good enough to win a ContentEd Award?

 Some of us know when we’ve produced prize-worthy work.
 We’re happy to let others recognise it.
 And the judging criteria gives us some strong indications that we probably should enter this award or that.

 But content strategy is still a relatively young discipline, full of people who don’t even think of themselves as content strategists.
 So it’s not surprising if someone counts themselves out of winning an award before they’ve even submitted an entry.
 When our work is all too often “behind the scenes”, we can sometimes keep ourselves there and not step out into the spotlight.
-That’s why the ContentEd Awards, being awarded on 27 June in Edinburgh, are different.
+That’s why the ContentEd Awards, being awarded on 11 June in Bristol, are different.

 “We were just doing our job – why make a fuss about it – I’m sure others have done something more impressive.”